piku235/JungiThemeBundle/Resources/doc/installation.md

 Final
 -----

-So if you completed the installation you can from now on start using the bundle and learn super things which are described in the documentation :)
+If you successfully completed the installation you can finally start using the bundle and learn super things that are described in the documentation. :)

 [Back to the documentation](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/index.md)